 Like any decision in life, you have the opportunity to make it conscious and considered or spontaneous and superficial.
-Our purchasing decisions have a huge flow-on effect, and depending on how you spend your money and where it can have a positive or negative impact, not just for ourselves but for the community at large.
+Our purchasing decisions have a huge flow-on effect.
+Depending on how and where you spend your money you either have a positive or negative impact.
+These choices not only impact our own lives, they also ripple out to the community at large.

 Black Friday sales (or any sales really) give you the chance to save money and support businesses you’ve been admiring all year.
 However, sales can also result in overspending, or even worse, impulse buys and acquiring things you don’t actually need or value.
 Originating in American retail outlets (similar to Boxing Day sales), Black Friday sales occur the weekend after Thanksgiving and are seen as a great opportunity to get Christmas shopping done and dusted, while bagging some great bargains.
 Aussies first got a taste of Black Friday Sales a few years back as a result of making purchases from US-based online stores.
 However, over time Black Friday Sales have become a global event.